 Schloss Bredebeck, Manor house in Lohheide, Germany.

-Schloss Bredebeck is a white manor house in Lohheide with a central main building and two shorter side wings, featuring an entrance hall decorated with elaborate stucco work.
-The estate is located within military grounds in Lower Saxony between the former villages of Hörsten and Hohne.
+Schloss Bredebeck is a white manor house in Lohheide, Lower Saxony, with a central main building and two shorter side wings.
+It sits within a military training area between the former villages of Hörsten and Hohne.

-The manor was constructed between 1901 and 1902 by a farmer named Hellberg as a private residence.
-After 1936, the property was incorporated into the Bergen-Hohne military training area and underwent a significant change in its purpose.
+The manor was built between 1901 and 1902 by a farmer named Hellberg as a private home.
+After 1936, it was absorbed into the Bergen-Hohne military training area and its use changed completely.

 For many decades, this manor served as a gathering place where British officers spent their leisure time and conducted official functions.
 The house hosted visits from members of the British Royal Family, which gave the estate particular significance during its time as a military institution.

-The property sits on military grounds and is not freely accessible to the public; visits require permission from the relevant authorities.
-It is advisable to check in advance whether and when visits are permitted, as the site remains in active military use.
+The property is on active military grounds and is not open to the public without prior permission from the relevant authorities.
+It is worth checking in advance whether access is possible, as conditions can change.

 The community of curious travelers